 mistakes of the past in handling today’s pandemic.

 2020/04 - The COVID Pandemic: WHO Dunnit? by Anish Koka, MD, The failure of the responsible

-it will be because we listen to those at the coalface and ignore the empty suits from Geneva and
+will be because we listen to those at the coalface and ignore the empty suits from Geneva and their

-than coronavirus for the man flu.
-All we have to do is hunker down, which is what we should all be
+coronavirus for the man flu.
+All we have to do is hunker down, which is what we should all be doing as

 2020/04 - Pandemics Are the Mother of Invention - If, as they say, necessity is the mother of

 invention, then you’d have to say that the COVID-19 pandemic is proving to be the mother of

 2020/03 - American Primary Care and My Soviet Era Class Trip: Sensing the Inevitable Collapse of a

 2020/03 - What is Socialism?
 Since a leading contender for the Democratic presidential nomination

 has endorsed it, since most of his opponents have refused to denounce it, and since a majority of